$\mathcal{P}^3$: Toward Versatile Embodied Agents: Introduction

 \section{Introduction}

-Embodied agents are intelligent systems that engage with their environment in real time through a physical or virtual body.~\cite{liu2024aligningcyberspacephysical} The development of such agents aims to bridge perception, reasoning, and action, enabling seamless interaction with the environment.
+Embodied agents are intelligent systems that perceive, reason, and act through a physical or virtual body to interact with their environment in real time~\cite{liu2024aligningcyberspacephysical}.
+The development of such agents aims to bridge perception, reasoning, and action, enabling seamless interaction with the environment.
 Prior research in embodied intelligence and multi-modal perception has achieved promising results across various tasks~\cite{lin2024bip3d, roboos, tan2024cradleempoweringfoundationagents}.
-However, these works rely solely on feedback from tools, resulting in incomplete environment observations, predefined toolkits, and limited task settings.
+However, these works rely solely on feedback from tools, resulting in incomplete environment observations, restrictions on tool usage, and limited task settings.
 These limitations create a significant gap between agent capabilities and real-world task demands.
-To address this challenge and develop versatile embodied agents, a more generalized and flexible architecture is needed.
+To address this challenge and develop versatile embodied agents, a more generalized architecture is needed.